Here’s my guide to the 15 most beautiful and significant chapels in Italy.

 5. Fillipo Strozzi Chapel | Basilica of Santa Maria Novella, Florence

 The powerful Medici dynasty banished the Strozzi family from Florence twice, in 1434 and again in 1458.
 The Strozzi returned in 1466.
-To help restore their tarnished reputation, they engaged in some building projects.
+To help restore their tarnished reputation, the Strozzi engaged in some showy building projects.

-The Filippo Strozzi Chapel is one of the Santa Maria Novella's major chapels, just to the right of the main altar.
+The Filippo Strozzi Chapel is one of the major chapels in Santa Maria Novella, just to the right of the main altar.
 The chapel contains precious frescos by Filippino Lippi, an early Renaissance luminary.

 The frescos depict the life of the apostles Philip and James.
 The bronze crucifix on the main altar is by the sculptor Giambologna.
 The stained glass windows were created in 1492 by Alessandro Agolanti, based on cartoons by Ghirlandaio.